juju/docs/src/en/clouds.md

       Select cloud type: manual

-      Enter a name for your manual cloud: mycloud
+      Enter a name for your manual cloud: mymanual

       Enter the controller's hostname or IP address: noah@10.143.211.93

-      Cloud "mycloud" successfully added
+      Cloud "mymanual" successfully added
-      You may bootstrap with 'juju bootstrap mycloud'
+      You may bootstrap with 'juju bootstrap mymanual'

    A Juju-added credential is not required.
 The ability for Juju to make an SSH connection is all that's needed.

+   For help in configuring your own Manual cloud to work with Juju, see [Using the Manual cloud with Juju][clouds-manual].

 ^# OpenStack